[section published July 29, 2012.]

 This section will combine an exploration and development of the cyborg myth with an analysis of the film Tank Girl.
 I will investigate the concept of boundaries in relation to the cyborg and notions of whole and partial identities.

 The film Tank Girl began as a successful and wildly popular comic book series of the same name, a creation of Worthing comic artists Jamie Hewlett and Alan Martin.
-The move from comic book to the cinema retains elements of the comic genre where live action sequences in the film are interrupted by cartoon ‘commentaries’ on the scene which either mimic, distort and/or further the action.
+The move from comic book to the cinema retains elements of the comic genre where live-action sequences in the film are interrupted by cartoon ‘commentaries’ on the scene which either mimic, distort and/or further the action.
 The frame which contracts or expands to include the various forms the film takes on in this respect destabilizes the notion of an illusionistic or coherent narrative, foregrounding excess and the hyperbolic within a camp context.
-For example, fight scenes begun in live action might continue in cartoon, which, while more graphic and excessive in terms of the violence committed, maintains a sense of fantasy and the hyperbolic.
-In fact, there is a dialogue between the cartoon sequences and live action.
+For example, fight scenes begun in live action might continue in cartoons, which, while more graphic and excessive in terms of the violence committed, maintains a sense of fantasy and hyperbolic.
+In fact, there is a dialogue between the cartoon sequences and live-action.
 For example, in the scene where the Water and Power soldiers capture Tank Girl (also called Rebecca in the film), she is struck.
-The film immediately cuts to a cartoon bubble which says “This is me unconscious.”
+The film immediately cuts to a cartoon bubble that says “This is me unconscious.”
 Tank Girl is consciously able to comment upon her unconsciousness.

 The film embraces drag’s commitment to layering and incongruity within the sartorial realm.
 Within the live-action sequences disjunctions occur in terms of sartorial consistency.
 Tank Girl’s “look” is very much a part of her appeal.[i]
 For instance, she combines army boots with fish net stockings and garters while carrying a machine gun.
 One shot displays Tank Girl/Rebecca’s hair up in braids and in the next she will have hair of various lengths or shaved off, encompassing a rainbow of different colors and she will be clothed differently.
 There is no narrative motivation for this discontinuity.
 Rather, discontinuity becomes a part of the world we are watching.